CtrlK

 Completeness

-Clearly answers both what (automated penetration testing, identifies vulnerabilities, suggests exploitation techniques, provides reporting) AND when (explicit 'Use this skill when...' clause with specific trigger phrases).
+Clearly answers both 'what' (automated penetration testing, identifying vulnerabilities including OWASP Top 10, suggesting exploitation techniques, comprehensive reporting) and 'when' (explicit 'Use this skill when...' clause with specific trigger phrases).

 3 / 3